johanbrook/Johan-Compass-Kit/README.md

 # Why?

 I'm fed up with copying and pasting code.
 I want to create.
 Fast.
+I believe in [DRY](http://en.wikipedia.org/wiki/DRY), and having a collection of Sass files around makes perfect sense.

 # How?